 After putting down landscaping fabric, we planted our tomatoes.
 Over the years, we have found that using landscape fabric helps us so much with controlling the weeds, especially in a garden the size of ours.
-You can get more details about that here: How to Control the Weeds in Your Vegetable Garden
+You can get more details on how to control the weeds in your vegetable garden.

 In between each tomato plant is a marigold placed for pest protection.
 Besides, I've always like to pretty up the vegetable garden with plenty of flowers.
 Behind the tomatoes, I planted 3 rows of zinnia seeds!

-This year we’re experimenting with growing cucumbers in a raised bed using tomato cages as support.
+This year we're experimenting with growing cucumbers in a raised bed using tomato cages as support.
 You could use this same idea when growing cucumbers in containers.
-Leo made our cages many years ago, and you can read his tutorial here: DIY Tomato Cages
+Leo made our cages many years ago, and you can read his DIY Tomato Cages tutorial for more insight.

 While we have been working in the garden, we have enjoyed the many plants that are blooming.
 This is a Major Wheeler honeysuckle vine that is a magnet for hummingbirds.